scoconno/scoconno.github.io/self/behaviorism/notes.md

 ![image](movements.jpg)

 If there are others near you, carefully watch how they are behaving.
 Can you see any kind, shameful, prideful, or calm behavior?
 If you answered 'yes', then re-read our definition of behaviors.
 What you can see are their physiological responses and bodily movements.
 You cannot see 'kindness'.
 You might think you do because you associate various physiological responses and bodily movements with kindness.

-Our mental states seem correlated with our behaviors and attending to these behaviors seems to be how we judge what mental states others are in.
-A person in pain tends to wince and groan.
-A person that is excited tends to speak in a higher pitch and have dilated pupils.

-These correlations between mental states and behaviors, both physiological responses and bodily movements, are the basis of some significant discoveries and positions in modern psychology and philosophy of mind.
-The focus of this section is on one such position, namely, *behaviorism*, in particular, a certain kind of behaviorism that says, roughly, that all there is to the mind is observable behaviors.
+But this is not the same as directly seeing their mental states.